Kitura/kitura.dev/en/starter/generator/local_couchdb_tutorial.md

   ◯ Redis
 ```

-<span class="arrow">&#8227;</span> Press **space** to select the Cloudant / CouchDB configuration.
+<span class="arrow">&#8227;</span> Press **Space** to select the Cloudant / CouchDB configuration.
 If you let the generator provide the defaults, there is nothing more to do.
 The generator will now complete its code generation with defaults that allow CouchDB to be accessed on port **5984** on **localhost**.
 If you opt for setting the configuration options, then you will get further questions about the specifics of the CouchDB service.

 ```
 ?
 Configure service credentials (leave unchecked for defaults): (Press <space> to select, <a> to toggle all, <i> to inverse selection)